himadri38/JsProject/README.md

-# "Simple Weather Application using HTML, CSS &amp; JavaScript"
+ Weather Application using HTML, CSS & JavaScript"

-## Overview of Weather App

-It's a  Simple Weather Application made by using HTML, CSS &amp; JavaScript.
+I am Himadri Mandal.
+B.Tech cse student.
+I make the project to check live weather.
+Hear I have use Html CSS and JavaScript.